fossasia/labyrinth/CONTRIBUTING.md

 Please follow the [issue template for adding background music][issue-add-background-music] for doing so.

+### Add New Ways to Contribute

+You can add new of these entries to [this section][how-to-contribute].
+Please evaluate your idea like this:
+- If it can be done once and is completed, it is an issue, not a task.
+- If it can be done endlessly and is done once, it is a task.
+- If you mix both in a task, think about adding a task enablement issue.

+Then, open a [new issue][issue-new-way-to-contribute].

 ### Cooperate on a Pull Request
 [cooperate]: #cooperate-on-a-pull-request

+You can cooperate on pull requests with other contributors.
 You can use techniques like [pair programming](https://www.youtube.com/watch?v=vgkahOzFH2Q) or collaborate together on branches of your forks.
 You can attribute a pull-request also to other people who helped you out or submit a pull-request where you and an other person contributed together.

+You can comment on an existing [issue][issues] that you like to cooperate with specific people or ask in the [chat] if anyone would be interested in cooperating.